rk85097/AeroScope/README.md

 ```

 3. Connect the radar board to your computer with USB-C.
-4. Put the board into boot mode:

-- There are only 2 buttons on the board, one for BOOT and one for RESET
+4. Put the board into boot mode (There are only 2 buttons on the board, one for BOOT and one for RESET):

 - Hold **BOOT**.
 - Tap **RESET** once.
 - Release **BOOT**.